Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-First of all, we initialize actor and critic networks with parameters $\delta^{\pi}$ and $\delta^Q$, respectively.
+We further provide the pseudo code of the proposed algorithm in Algorithm~\ref{algorithmDDPG}.
+From Line 1 to 3, we first initialize actor and critic networks with parameters $\delta^{\pi}$ and $\delta^Q$ respectively.
 Besides, two target networks and the experience replay memory are initialized as well.
-During each training episode, we initialize the state $s_t$ and a vector $\bm{F}$ at the initial TS.
-The agent sends $s_t$ and receives $a_t$ generated by the actor network.
-Note that in Line 10, $N'$ denotes the random noise, $\eta$ decays with $t$, making the exploration successful.
-A vector $\bm{R}$ with size $N$ is employed for recording the data rate $R_{n,t}$ of each UE in TS $t$.
-From Line 14 to 16, the phase shifts of each element of IRSs is obtained from Eq.~(\ref{ddpgph}).
-The data rate of each UE is calculated by Eq.~(\ref{datarate}).
-Then, based on $\bm{R}$, the UE that has the maximal data rate is served by the UAV.
-In Line 22, the reward $r_t$ is calculated.
-After that, the transition $[s_t,a_t,r_t,s_{t+1}]$ is stored into the experience replay memory.
-When the learning process starts, the mini-batch randomly samples $K$ transitions to train the actor and critic network by Eq.~(\ref{ddpgpolicy}) and Eq.~(\ref{ddpgloss}).
-Additionally, two target networks are updated with the rate of $\tau=0.01$.
+During each training episode, the state $s_t$ is initialized in the first TS.
+Then, the agent obtains $s_t$ from environment and receives $a_t$ generated by the actor network.
+Note that in Line 8, a random action noise $N'$ is deployed and it decays with rate of $\omega$ for better exploration.
+In this paper, as the activation function of output layer of actor network is $\textit{tanh}(\cdot)$, the action $a_t$ can be expressed by $a_t = [o^x_tx^{\text{max}}, o^y_ty^{\text{max}}, o^z_tz^{\text{max}}]$, where $o^x_t, o^y_t, o^z_t$ are the output values of actor network.
+After executing the action $a_t$, the consumed energy $e_t$ of UAV is obtained from Eq.~(\ref{uav_energy}).
+In Line 11, the optimized phase shifts of selected IRS and reward $r_t$ are obtained by Section~\ref{ph_opt} and Eq.~(\ref{reward}) respectively.
+After that, the transition $\{s_t,a_t,r_t,s_{t+1}\}$ is stored into the experience replay memory.
+When the learning process starts, the mini-batch randomly samples $M$ transitions to train the actor and critic network by Eq.~(\ref{ddpgpolicy}) and Eq.~(\ref{ddpgloss}) respectively.
+Additionally, two target networks are updated with the rate of $\tau=0.001$.